ImeneYAHIAOUI/MusicML/README.md

 The DSL is designed for musicians who want to write their partitions using our language and have it generated as a MIDI file that is playable on any MIDI player.

+## Extensions and AddOn done :
+Here are the extensions that have been implemented on top of our language:
+- **Support for bar modifications**
+- **Support for human like errors**
+- **Support for user interactive input**
+Additionally, the following add-ons have been integrated:
+- **MIDI Visualizer & Player** : Enables users to witness their musical creations come to life interactively and instantly.
+- **Monaco Editor** : External validator for our DSL, enhancing the editing and validation process.

 ## Content